Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Modeling Framework

 \section{Modeling Framework}

-We consider functional data of mixed type $X_i(t)$, for subjects $i=1,2,\ldots,n$, where $X_i(t)$ denotes the functional observation for subject $i$ and can be binary, ordinal, truncated or continuous.
+We consider univariate functional data $X_i(t)$, for subjects $i=1,2,\ldots,n$, where $X_i(t)$ denotes the functional observation for subject $i$ and can be binary, ordinal, truncated or continuous.
 In this section, we assume that functional objects are observed on a dense and regular grid of points $S= \{t_{1},t_{2},\ldots,t_{m} \} \subset \mathcal{T}=[0,1]$.
-The proposed method is later extended to a more general setup of sparse and irregularly observed mixed type functional data.
+The proposed method is later extended to a more general setup of sparse and irregularly observed mixed-type functional data.
 Functional observations $X_{i}(\cdot)$ are assumed to be independent and identically distributed (i.i.d.) copies of $X(\cdot)$, an underlying smooth stochastic process.
-As in the case of continuous functional data, a major question of interest is estimation of covariance kernel of the process $X(\cdot)$.
-We propose to use a Semiparametric Gaussian Copula model \citep{yoon2018sparse, ddsgcrm} for covariance modelling of mixed type functional data.
-Next, we introduce key components of the model.
+As in the case of continuous functional data, a major question of interest is estimating the covariance kernel of the process $X(\cdot)$.
+We propose using a Semiparametric Gaussian Copula model \citep{yoon2018sparse, dey2022semiparametric} for covariance modeling of continuous, truncated, or discrete type functional data.
+Next, we introduce the key components of the model.

-\begin{definition}{(Non-paranormal distribution)} A random vector $X =(X_1,\dots,X_p)'$ follows a non-paranormal distribution denoted as $X\sim NPN_p(0,\Sigma,f)$, if there exists monotone transformation functions $f=(f_1,...,f_p)$ such that $Z = f(X)=(f_1(X_1),\dots, f_p(X_p)) \sim N(0,\Sigma)$, with $\Sigma_{jj}=1$ for $1 \le j \le p$.
-The constraints on diagonal elements of $\Sigma$ is made to ensure the identifiability of the distribution as shown in Liu (2012) and \cite{fan2017high}. \end{definition} \begin{definition}{(Generalized Latent Non-paranormal Process)} For an observed process $X(t)$, we assume that there exists a latent process $V(t)$ that serves as a data generating mechanism for observed $X(t)$ as follows:
+\begin{definition}{(Nonparanormal distribution)} A random vector $X =(X_1,\dots,X_p)'$ follows a non-paranormal distribution denoted as $X\sim NPN_p(0,\Sigma,f)$, if there exists monotone transformation functions $f=(f_1,...,f_p)$ such that $L = f(X)=(f_1(X_1),\dots, f_p(X_p)) \sim N(0,\Sigma)$, with $\Sigma_{jj}=1$ for $1 \le j \le p$.
+The constraints on diagonal elements of $\Sigma$ are made to ensure the identifiability of the distribution as shown in \cite{liu2012high} and \cite{fan2017high}. \end{definition} \begin{definition}{(Generalized Latent Nonparanormal Process)} For an observed process $X(t)$, we assume that there exists a latent process $Z(t)$ that serves as a data generating mechanism for observed $X(t)$ as follows: